 (j) send or store malicious code in connection with the Website or Services;

-These Terms do not transfer from Medchat to you any Medchat or third party intellectual property rights, and all right, title and interest in and to the Website and the Services will remain (as between you and Medchat) solely with Medchat.
+Except for the limiting license granted herein, these Terms do not transfer from Medchat to you any Medchat or third party intellectual property rights, and all right, title and interest in and to the Website and the Services will remain (as between you and Medchat) solely with Medchat.
 Medchat, the Website, the Medchat logo, and all other trademarks, service marks, graphics and logos used in connection with the Website are trademarks of Medchat or its licensors.
 Your use of the Website or Services grants you no right or license to reproduce or otherwise use any Medchat or third party trademarks.

 Should you have any dispute as to the fees associated with your account, please contact us at email@example.com within 30 days of the date of the activity that generated such dispute, and we will attempt to resolve the matter.
 Disputes older than 30 days shall not be entitled to any refunds.